Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 There is also an on-camera flash with a round head, rather than this one with a rectangular head.
-One of the reasons I recommend starting here is because you'll find it easier to add light modifiers for this “standard” shaped head on the flash.
+I recommend starting here because you’ll find it easier to add light modifiers for this “standard” shaped head on the flash.

 I want you to keep two things in mind, both of which are very important.

-- Since this flash goes on your camera's hotshoe it is VERY important that you get the version that matches the brand of camera you own.
-This link takes you to a flash that works for Nikon, but there's a Compatibility drop-down menu that will select different brands (Canon, Sony, etc.)
+- Since this flash goes on your camera’s hot-shoe you must get the version that matches the brand of camera you own.
+This link takes you to a flash that works for Nikon, but a Compatibility drop-down menu will select different brands (Canon, Sony, etc.)

-- When you want to get this flash for use off-camera, you'll need to buy a radio trigger that sits in your hotshoe.
+- When you want to get this flash for use off-camera, you’ll need to buy a radio trigger that sits in your hotshoe.
 Again, this is camera-brand specific.
-I recommend the Flashpoint R2 Pro.
+I recommend the Godox XPro.